-- Under the responsibility of the ILO DWT/CO in Budapest are the following countries: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, the Former Yugoslav Republic of Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia and Ukraine.
+Under the responsibility of the ILO DWT/CO in Budapest are the following countries: Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Czechia, Estonia, Hungary, Latvia, Lithuania, Moldova, Montenegro, North Macedonia, Poland, Romania, Serbia, Slovakia and Ukraine.
 The Office also covers activities in Kosovo as defined by the UN Security Council Resolution 1244 (1999).

 The assistance provided by both DWT/CO is largely based on technical advisory services, covering both policy and practical issues.
-The DWT/CO are also playing a leading role in the implementation of several important development cooperation projects.
+They also play a leading role in the implementation of several important development cooperation projects.
 The overarching objective of ILO assistance to all these countries is to anchor decent work firmly as a national goal and to contribute to its implementation through the Decent Work Country Programmes (DWCPs).

 ILO country Offices